Why Slip First or Last Stitch in a Knitting Pattern (Slip 1)?

 If it is already too later to incorporate a slipped stitch edge into your knitting and you have a finished piece with an uneven edge there are a few things you can do.

 Fringe added to a blanket, scarf or purse can hide an ugly edge.
+Find tips on how to add fringe.
 Choose yarn that is the same color as the knitted item.
 Make sure the yarn is tied completely around the edge to bind it together.

 Add a Crochet Edge